If you have a Unix or Unix-like (Linux, Mac OS) operating system, you can use the tcpdump tool to examine network traffic.

 Elements of tcpdump

-The program is run at the command line and includes a number of options, which are indicated by flags.
+The program is run at the command line and includes several options, which are indicated by flags.
 These flags alter the behavior of the program to get it to select packets that match a specified pattern, limit its running time, or get it to read stored packets from a file rather than from the network interface.

 The tcpdump command can be issued by itself or with options, parameters, and/or regular expressions.
 None of these elements are mandatory and the order is not important.